huggingface/blog/s2s_endpoint.md

 ---

-# Deploying Speech-to-Speech on Hugging Face Inference Endpoints with a Custom Docker Container
+# Deploying Speech-to-Speech on Hugging Face
 ## Introduction

 [Speech-to-Speech (S2S)](https://github.com/huggingface/speech-to-speech) is an exciting new project from Hugging Face that combines several advanced models to create a seamless, almost magical experience: you speak, and the system responds with a synthesized voice.